-Primary Factors

-Scale Market Profile Operating Performance Financial Resources and Liquidity Leverage and Coverage Financial Policy

-15% 20% 10% Sub-fa 25% 20% 10%

-Adjusted Operating Revenue 15 % Brand and Strategic Positioning 10% Operating Environment 10% Earnings Before Interest, Depreciation, and Amortization (EBIDA) Margin 10% Total Cash and Investments 10% Total Cash and Investments / Operating Expenses 15% Total Cash and Investments / Total Adjusted Debt 10% Annual Debt Service Coverage 10% N/A
+Primary Factors Scale Market Profile Operating Performance Financial Resources and Liquidity Leverage and Coverage Financial Policy 15% 20% 10% 25% 20% 10% Sub-fa ctors Adjusted Operating Revenue 15% Brand and Strategic Positioning 10% Operating Environment 10% Earnings Before Interest, Depreciation, and Amortization (EBIDA) Margin Total Cash and Investments 10% Total Cash and Investments / Operating Expenses 15% Total Cash and Investments / Total Adjusted Debt 10% Annual Debt Service Coverage 10% N/A Other Con siderations Instrument Co nsiderations Cross-Sector N /lethodologies Other Cons Sider actions - nisiaei ations CIO33-3ECLOI II rictilouologies Assigned Ratings

-+

-Other Considerations Instrument Considerations Cross- Method

-= Assigned Ratings

-The Study focuses on Moody's methodology, as it rates nearly all of the institutions.
+The Study focuses on Moody's methodology, as it rates nearly all the institutions.

-As part of their criteria, the rating agencies give significant weight to various qualitative factors, such as the strength of the institution's leadership, the quality and responsiveness of its long-range planning and the role of any centralized oversight.
+As part of their criteria, the rating agencies give significant weight to various qualitative factors, such as the strength of the institution's leadership, the quality and responsiveness of its long-range planning, and the role of any centralized oversight.
 In a rating report issued in February of 2016 in connection with an institution bond offering, for example, Moody's noted that the institution "benefits from being part of the UNC System, which has a demonstrated history of strong oversight of member institutions" and listed the institution's "generous operating and capital support from the State of North Carolina" as a primary credit strength.